 This property also features an indoor courtyard, a business center, and views of the mountains from the rooms.

 Located at the center of the Church Street Marketplace, Hotel Vermont Burlington is a stunning hotel that’s perfect for style chasers.
 The rooms are decorated with contemporary artwork and modern amenities.

-Within a short walk you can reach all of Burlington’s best downtown eateries and the Waterfront Park.
-Free bicycle rentals are also available.
+Within a short walk, you can reach all of Burlington’s best downtown eateries and Waterfront Park.
+Free bicycle rentals are also available for guests to use.

-For those seeking a remote cabin stay, check out these incredible Airbnb’s in Stowe for a cozy escape to Northern Vermont!
+For those seeking a private cabin rental, check out these incredible Airbnb’s in Stowe!

-Looking for more travel inspiration?
+Looking for more East Coast travel inspiration?
 Here are some of our other popular posts that you may like:

 - 15 Incredible Things To Do In Stowe, Vermont

 - 12 Outstanding Places To Stay In Stowe VT